Soroush-Pasandideh/DataMining/README.md

 6. **Categorical Data Handling**: Converting numerical data to categorical data where appropriate.
 7. **Text Data Processing**: Performing operations like stemming, lemmatization, and removal of stopwords for text data.

-#### ***Part 4:*** Dataset Integration
+#### Part 4: Dataset Integration

 1. **Combining Datasets**: Integrating the current dataset with another larger dataset to enhance analysis.
 2. **Column Matching and Merging**: Ensuring compatibility of columns between the datasets and handling any discrepancies.
 3. **Creating New Insights**: Adding new columns by combining data from both datasets for deeper analysis.

-### ***Phase 2***
+### **Phase 2**

-#### ***Part 1:*** Extracting Frequent Patterns
+#### Part 1: Extracting Frequent Patterns

+1. **Dataset Preparation**:
+   - Using a combined dataset from Google Play and Play Store, joined on the "App Name" column.

+2. **Data Preprocessing**:
+   - Applying binning techniques to numerical columns using the Freedman-Diaconis rule for optimal bin calculation.
+   - Converting categorical data to appropriate formats for analysis.

-1. **Frequent Itemset Mining**: Identifying frequent itemsets using techniques such as the Apriori algorithm and FP-Growth.
+3. **Frequent Itemset Mining**:
+   - Utilizing the Apriori algorithm from the mlxtend library with a minimum support threshold of 0.05.
+   - Identifying maximal itemsets from the frequent itemsets.

+4. **Association Rule Mining**:
+   - Extracting association rules from maximal itemsets with a confidence threshold of 0.7.
-2. **Association Rule Mining**: Deriving association rules from the frequent itemsets to uncover hidden patterns and relationships within the data.
+   - Analyzing the rules to uncover hidden patterns and relationships within the data.

-#### ***Part 2:*** Clustering and Classification
+#### Part 2: Clustering and Classification

-1. **Clustering**: Applying clustering algorithms such as K-Means, K-Medians, and hierarchical clustering to group the data into meaningful clusters.
-   - Visualizing cluster patterns using various plotting techniques.
+1. **Clustering**:
+   - Implementing two unsupervised learning algorithms: K-means and DBSCAN.

+   - **Data Preparation**:
+     - Selecting relevant numerical columns (Rating, Rating Count, Reviews, Size, Installs, Price, Revenue, popularity).
+     - Applying dynamic binning using the Freedman-Diaconis rule and static binning for comparison.

+   - **K-means Implementation**:
+     - Determining optimal K using the elbow method (testing K from 1 to 12).
+     - Visualizing clusters in 2D and 3D plots.

+   - **DBSCAN Implementation**:
+     - Applying DBSCAN algorithm to the preprocessed data.
+     - Visualizing DBSCAN clusters in 2D and 3D plots.

+   - **Pattern Analysis**:
+     - Extracting frequent itemsets and association rules for each cluster to identify cluster-specific patterns.

+2. **Classification**:
+   - Objective: Predicting app ratings based on other features.

+   - **Feature Selection**:
+     - Using correlation matrix to identify relevant features for rating prediction.

+   - **Data Preprocessing**:
+     - Converting 'normal_rating' to ordinal categorical type.
+     - Splitting data into training and test sets.
+     - Scaling features for standardization.

+   - **Model Implementation**:
-2. **Classification**: Building classification models using algorithms such as Naive Bayes, Decision Tree, Random Forest, and SVM to predict outcomes.
+     - Implementing three classification models: Decision Tree, Random Forest, and Naive Bayes.
-   - Feature Selection: Identifying relevant features for classification.
-   - Model Evaluation: Testing different models to determine the best performing one based on the dataset.
+     - Performing hyperparameter tuning using Grid Search for each model.

+   - **Model Evaluation**:
+     - Using metrics such as Accuracy, Precision, Recall, and F1 Score.
+     - Generating confusion matrices for each model.

+   - **Results**:
+     - Random Forest performed best among the three models.
+     - Naive Bayes showed the lowest performance for this classification task.

+The enhanced clustering and classification techniques provide deeper insights into app characteristics and their relationship with ratings, offering valuable information for app developers and marketers in the Google Play Store ecosystem.
 ## Requirements

 - **Python**: Ensure you have Python installed (preferably Python 3.8 or higher).